 Last season, TE Darren Waller was signed by the Oakland Raiders off of the Baltimore Ravens' practice squad.
-Waller flashed his athleticism in his second game as a Raider in Week 15 against the Cincinnati Bengals, posting a career-long 44yard reception and 21-yard rush in the same contest.
+Waller flashed his athleticism in his second game as a Raider in Week 15 against the Cincinnati Bengals, posting a career-long 44-yard reception and 21-yard rush in the same contest.
 This offseason, Waller built upon his strong finish to the 2018 campaign and earned the starting role out of training camp.
-Four weeks into his first full season with the Silver and Black and Waller currently leads the team in receptions and receiving yards and has posted at least 50 receiving yards and five receptions in five of the first six games of the campaign.
-Waller's receptions (44), receiving yards (485) and first-down receptions (24) are each career highs.
+Four weeks into his first full season with the Silver and Black and Waller currently leads the team in receptions and receiving yards and has posted at least 50 receiving yards and five receptions in five of the first seven games of the campaign.
+Waller's receptions (46), receiving yards (496), receiving touchdowns (three) and first-down receptions (25) are all career highs.